peyman-mohtashami/Test1/README.md

 Or if want to check another files copy the file to `Test1\bin\Debug\files` and rename it to `original.bin`

 Then run the application in debug mode.

+# Tests
+There is one unit test file for BinaryDecoder Class and function of decode according to assignment document.